 Our unit was number 121, located near the back of the complex and shielded by rows of trees.
 It was significantly quieter and greener than our last home.
 It felt very lush, fresh, and peaceful to me.

-The moment that Dad opened the front door, Kim and I raced upstairs to each claim our very own bedrooms.
-We hadn’t had our own bedrooms for over three years – not since the trailer out in Langley.
-It all smelled freshly cleaned and painted.
-It was by far the nicest and newest place I’d ever lived in.
+The moment that Dad opened the front door, Kim and I raced upstairs to claim our very own bedrooms.
+We hadn’t had our own rooms for over three years – not since the trailer out in Langley.
+It all smelled freshly cleaned and painted, and it was by far the nicest and newest place I’d ever lived in.